 Oh, if only more people had done that to Cole Phelps.

 It's also possible to threaten her, but that doesn't work out so well.
 Tex calls her a sack of lard and she gives him a right hook right to the face.
 With, it must be said, cause.
 In fact, Tex's attempts to be a tough guy rarely work out.
-It's possible to try it on a cop and get thrown out, on a medical examiner, and anyone else, though people are apparently used to this and allow Tex back in to have another go at the conversation right afterwards with no hard feelings or even acknowledgement of the beating.
+It's possible to try it on a cop, on a medical examiner, and anyone else, though people are apparently used to this and allow Tex back in to have another go at the conversation right afterwards with no hard feelings or even acknowledgement of the beating.

 It's so bad.
 It's not about killing the enemies, though that helps, but getting through the army of them on each stage to reach the exit.
 Tex can only take a couple of hits and walks incredibly slowly, though does at least have plenty of ammunition for his gun... which makes people collapse into shards for some reason.
 Equally mysteriously, it can only hit ranged targets if Tex stands up, shooting at little more than melee range while he's crouched and avoiding incoming fire.
 Never buy guns from Neo-Poundland.